-If when you attempt to sign in to the Windows Store with your Microsoft Account and you encounter the error code 0x800706d9, then this post is intended to help you.
-In this post, we will identify the possible causes, as well as provide the appropriate solutions you can try to help you remediate this issue.
+If when you attempt to sign in to the Microsoft Store with your Microsoft Account and you encounter the error code 0x800706d9, then this post is intended to help you.
+In this post, we will identify the possible causes, as well as provide the appropriate solutions you can try to help you remediate this issue in Windows 11/10.

 When you encounter this issue, you’ll receive the following error message;